lsnovich/lauranovich/README.md

 # Laura Novich

-Technical Documentation Manager at ScyllaDB contact me at lsnovich@gmail.com
+Technical Documentation and Community Manager

+contact me at lsnovich@gmail.com

 # Summary

-18+ years of experience documenting everything from quick start guides to APIs.
-Open Source, Linux, and Git are my tools of the trade.
+- 18+ years of experience documenting everything from quick start guides to APIs.
+- Open Source, Linux, and Git are my tools of the trade.
-I work in a Docs as Code Philosophy and teach what I know to anyone willing to listen.
+- I work in a Docs as Code Philosophy and teach what I know to anyone willing to listen.

-Experience includes template and style guide design, user-stories and team management.
+- My experience includes template and style guide design, user-stories, and team management.
-I quickly research and learn new technology.
+- I quickly research and learn new technology.
 I am a professional and proficient writer with a flair for desktop publishing and page design.

 I create and understand complex architecture diagrams and have experience in communication, security, authentication protocols, virtualization, etc.